cookiengineer/github-scrumboard/README.md

 Now copy/paste the token to the `Options` Page and click `Save`.

-## Usage
+## Offline Usage

-# IMPORTANT

-- This extension replaces the `/issues` view of each repository on GitHub.
-- It does **NOT** replace the direct links, click on a GitHub internal link and it will behave like it did before.
-- Modify the Issue cards on the Scrum Board via Drag and Drop.
-- Modify the Milestone Filter by selecting a Milestone.
-- Modify the Assignee Filter by selecting an Assignee.
+Right Click the Extension icon and select `Options`.

+In the `Available Scrumboards` list, click on the `offline` link that will open a new window with a fullscreen Scumboard and the Issues gathered from the Extension's local storage.

 ## Contributing